Contents

 Q: Can I use multiple theoretical frameworks?
 A: Yes, if carefully integrated.
 Some dissertations examine a phenomenon through multiple frameworks, examining what each illuminates.
 However, multiple frameworks risk becoming muddled.
 If using multiple frameworks, justify their combination, show how they complement each other, and ensure they don't contradict basic.

 Q: Is it better to use a well-known framework or a niche one?
 A: Well-known frameworks have extensive literature allowing sophisticated engagement.
 Niche frameworks may offer fresh perspectives but offer less support.
 For dissertation purposes, having substantial prior research allows you to position your work more clearly.
-However, if a niche framework genuinely fits your question, use it and acknowledge its limited prior application.
+However, if a niche framework truly fits your question, use it and acknowledge its limited prior application.

 ---